buildspace/buildspace-projects/JS_DAO/en/Section_3/Lesson_3_Building_Treasury_And_Governance.md

 We’re using `deployVoteModule` to actually set up the contract.
 This will deploy a brand new voting contract!

 Notice how we give it `votingTokenAddress`, this is our contract knows which governance token to accept.
-We don’t want people randomly tryna use $DOGE to vote lol.
+We don’t want people randomly try to use $DOGE to vote lol.

 We have `proposalStartWaitTimeInSeconds`, which can be useful if you want to give people some time to go over the proposal before they’re allowed to vote on it.
 Similarly, we have `proposalVotingTimeInSeconds` which just specifies how long someone has to vote once a proposal goes lives.